sean-r-g/CRUDApp1/README.md

 * Six partials to keep all pages consistent across views
 * A public folder with my styles.css and app.js

 After created the files outlined above, I wrote out the routes for all seven RESTful methods for each model/collection and did some initial testing.
 After that, I moved on to styling for desktop and mobile.
+For styling, I looked into using Bootstrap, but ultimately decided to go with my own styling from scratch for more customization.
 Finally, I added in the user account creation and log in functionality.
 I did hit a significant issue with this after some testing, and will go into more detail in the last section of this markdown.
 In adding the user/login functionality, I created two additional models, views, controllers, and collections.

 ## Technologies Used
 * JavaScript